No refund on this item: Was: $19.80

 Author: Susan Bowman, Ed.S.,LPC

 Thumball is a soft stuffed ball to throw, roll, or pass in a circle or randomly.
 Catch it!
 Look under your thumb.
 Respond to the prompt.
 Kids absolutely love this interactive tool that will get them talking and sharing.
 Without even knowing it, you will be encouraging the use of interpersonal skills including taking turns, eye contact, listening, responding, valuing similarities and respecting individual differences.
-Team Building Thumbal players read and respond to prompts around the meaning and importance of working together as a team.
-Topics include traits of...
+Players read and respond to prompts about mindfulness.
+Topics include self-calming, insightfulness, irrational thoughts, self-awareness, believe & achieve and "The Present Is a Gift" Under your...
 More info